zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

 ---
 title: ASP.NET MVC 3
-page_title: Using Kendo UI with ASP.NET MVC 3
+page_title: Using Telerik UI for ASP.NET MVC with MVC 3
 description: How to use Telerik UI  for ASP.NET MVC in ASP.NET MVC 3 applications
 position: 1
 ---

-# Kendo UI in ASP.NET MVC 3 applications
+# Telerik UI for ASP.NET MVC in MVC 3 applications

 This tutorial shows how to use Telerik UI for ASP.NET MVC in ASP.NET MVC 3 applications.
 The tutorial uses Visual Studio 2010 but will work with all Visual Studio versions that support ASP.NET MVC 3.
-The tutorial also creates a new ASP.NET MVC 3 application but the steps to use Kendo UI in exsiting ASP.NET MVC 3 application are the same.
+The tutorial also creates a new ASP.NET MVC 3 application but the steps to use Telerik UI for ASP.NET MVC in existing ASP.NET MVC 3 application are the same.

 **The Telerik UI for ASP.NET MVC Visual Studio extensions (http://docs.telerik.com/kendo-ui/aspnet-mvc/vs-integration/introduction) automate the whole procedure which this document describes.**